Linear-Delay Enumeration for Minimal Steiner Problems: Variants of minimal Steiner trees

 A similar branching strategy works for other variants of \textsc{Steiner Tree Enumeration}, such as \textsc{Steiner Forest Enumeration}, \textsc{Terminal Steiner Tree Enumeration}, and \textsc{Directed Steiner Tree Enumeration}.
 In addition, we can obtain linear-delay enumeration algorithms for these problems.

 \DontPrintSemicolon

 A general form of our algorithm is described as \Cref{algo:enum:general}.
 We are given an instance $(G, \mathcal W, F)$, where $\mathcal W$ is a (family of) terminal set(s), and $F$ is a \emph{partial solution}.
 Similarly to \Cref{algo:enum:st}, the execution of the algorithm defines a rooted tree whose nodes are associated to triple $(G, \mathcal W, F)$.
 We again call this rooted tree an \emph{enumeration tree}.
 The algorithm recursively extends $F$ into a larger partial solution $F_P$ by adding a \emph{valid path} $P$ for $F$ and a selected terminal (set) $W$, which can be computed by the $s$-$t$ path enumeration algorithm.
+In this section, we focus on \textsc{Steiner Forest Enumeration} as a concrete example of these problems.